emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

 Authenticator error handling remains compatible in `legacy`: provider failures and `ignore` results can continue to later authenticators as before.

+JWT JWKS transport remains compatible in `legacy`: existing HTTP and TLS defaults are preserved unless the operator opts into hardened behavior.

 No MQTT wire protocol changes are introduced.

 ## Document Changes